jucor/Scumm-theDocs/docs/index.rst

 Objectives
 ----------

-1. To produce high-quality end user documentation by consolidating large amounts of information from disparate sources and re-writing information for clarity, consistency, and completeness.
+1. To produce high-quality, versioned end user documentation by consolidating large amounts of information from disparate sources and re-writing information for clarity, consistency, and completeness.
 Documentation should be easy to understand for beginners, without being patronizing